gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

-   transport overhead by using smaller DTLS records, in this case the record size limit extension for DTLS according to {{RFC8449}} MUST be used, the negotiated record size SHALL be communicated to DTLS/SCTP so that ULP messages can be split accordingly and then the record size it SHALL NOT be renegotiated nor changed during the lifetime of the Association.
+   transport overhead by using smaller DTLS records, in this case the record size limit extension for DTLS according to {{RFC8449}} MUST be used, the negotiated record size SHALL be communicated to DTLS/SCTP so that ULP messages can be split accordingly and then the maximum record size it SHALL NOT be renegotiated during the lifetime of the Association.

    The DTLS/SCTP implementation is expected to behave very similar to